kwaldenphd/image-representation/README.md

 11. Using the terminal, navigate to the newly-created directory with the image files.

-12. `gimp college-logo.gif &` will open the `college-logo.gif` file in a window separate from your main terminal window.
+12. `gimp university-logo.gif &` will open the `university-logo.gif` file in a window separate from your main terminal window.
+If opening this file in GIMP using the command line does not work, launch GIMP and select the `university-logo.gif` file under `File--Open`.

 13. The GIMP program will open several windows, including a picture with the image itself.
 At the top of the frame containing the picture, note that the caption includes the words `Indexed color` to show that a color table is being used.